-Gwyneth is passionate about our Co-op’s quality of service delivery and the availability of safe, healthy organic and GMO-free natural food for our community.
+Gwyneth is passionate about our Co-op’s quality of service delivery and the availability of safe, healthy organic and GMO-free natural food for our owners and community.
 She joined the AFC Board of Directors in 2004.
-She served as Board President for five years and as Secretary for three years.
-Other leadership roles at the Co-op include serving as the Chair of the Board Executive Committee and recently serving as Chair of the GM Search and Hiring Committee.
-She has been a member of the Board Finance Committee for eight years and was Chair of the Board Development Committee for three years.
+She served as Board President for eight years and as Secretary for three years.
+Other leadership roles at the Co-op include serving as the Chair of the Board Executive Committee for eight years and serving as Chair of the GM Search and Hiring Committee.
+She served on the Board Finance Committee for eight years and was Chair of the Board Development Committee for three years.
 She also is currently serving as chair of the ByLaw Committee.

-A creative visionary who views the “big picture” as an avenue to solve issues and concerns, she believes in the importance of collaboration with others and has conducted many workshops on team-building, problem-solving and decision-making, conflict resolution and communication skills.
+A creative visionary who views the “big picture” as an avenue to solve issues and concerns, she believes in the importance of collaboration with others and has conducted numerous workshops on team-building, problem-solving, decision-making, conflict resolution and communication skills.
 Gwyneth fosters equity, provides innovative leadership and is an avid supporter of public health safety.
-Advanced skills include Public Health Leadership and Organizational Development.
-Encompassed in these include a value-based approach to prevention, open systems focus and change, strategic planning and mediation.
+Advanced skills include leadership, organizational development, team building and conflict resolution.
+Encompassed in these include a value based approach to prevention, open systems focus and change, strategic planning and mediation.

-Gwyneth is a Registered Professional Nurse and has served thirty-three years in leadership positions.
-Twenty-five of those years, of which fifteen were served as Administrator, was with an organization with seven diverse divisions, one of them a non-profit Food Share.
-She has three undergraduate degrees and a Masters in Public Health from the University of Washington, with a minor equivalency in Business Administrative Management.
-She obtained a post-graduate certificate of achievement from the Public Health Leadership Institute for Scholars, a one-year program sponsored by the University of California and the Center for Disease Control in Atlanta, Georgia.
+Gwyneth is a Registered Professional Nurse – Retired and has served forty-two years in leadership positions.
+Twenty-five of those years, of which fifteen were served as Administrator, was with an organization with seven diverse divisions, one a non-profit food share!
+She has earned three undergraduate degrees and a Masters Degree in Public Health Medicine with a minor equivalency in Business Administrative Management.
+She received a post–graduate certificate of honors and achievement from the Public Health Leadership Institute for Scholars, a program sponsored by the University of California and the Center for Disease Control in Atlanta Georgia.
 She is a native Oregonian and has had numerous professional affiliations.
 She served on two Governor Taskforces and was Chair of the Oregon State Conference of Local Health Officials for several years.
 She was a clinical instructor and Adjunct Professor for Leadership and Management with the Oregon Health Sciences University and also served as an Adjunct Professor for Southern Oregon University.
-She is very enthusiastic about empowering and mentoring others.
+She is very enthusiastic and values empowering and mentoring others!

 Sustainable living has been the focus of my life for the last 40 years.